Search

 Imagine being pregnant and looking forward to becoming a parent.
 However, during a routine diagnostic test, your doctor tells you your pregnancy isn’t viable; at birth, your baby will likely not survive long outside the womb.
 Because you live in a state like Texas that has recently banned abortion with few exceptions, you now need to carry this pregnancy to term, carrying the grief of a non-viable fetus and likely endangering your own life in the process.

-#273·Dennis HackethalOP, over 1 year ago·CriticismCriticized1
+#273·Dennis HackethalOP, almost 2 years ago·CriticismCriticized1

 Appeal to the supernatural

-#272·Dennis HackethalOP, over 1 year ago·Criticism
+#272·Dennis HackethalOP, almost 2 years ago·Criticism

 Some say that there’s a soul from the moment of conception; that the soul has a right to life.

-#271·Dennis HackethalOP, over 1 year ago·Criticized1
+#271·Dennis HackethalOP, almost 2 years ago·Criticized1